mehdy/pocket-counter/README.md

 # Pocket Counter

-A simple cli tool to count the articles in your getpocket.com list.
+A simple CLI tool to count the articles in your getpocket.com list.

 ## Usage

-First you need to go [here](https://getpocket.com/developer/apps/new) to create a new app and getting its `consumer_key`.
+First, you need to go [here](https://getpocket.com/developer/apps/new) to create a new app and getting its `consumer_key`.

 Fill out the form just like below.